-We were on flat ground so when he told me to release the parking brake, nothing really happened.
-“Good.
+“We’re on flat ground so you can just release the parking brake.
+Good.
 You’re ready to roll.
-With the clutch held down, the motor is turning, but there’s no power to the wheels and you can select which gear you want to use.
+When the clutch is down, the motor is turning, but there’s no power to the wheels and you can select which gear you want.
 Most of the time, you’ll start in first gear.”
-He guided me in moving the gear shift around into each gear and warned me to be careful about ever landing in reverse.
-“You only shift while in neutral, between gears and only shift to reverse when sitting still.”
-I was loving this – but can I drive now?
+He guided me in moving the gear shift around into each gear and warned me to be careful about ever landing in reverse. ” I was loving this, but can I drive now?
 I anxiously thought.

-The rest of his sentence was lost because I did exactly as instructed and completely popped the clutch, which immediately transferred ALL THE POWER of the engine to the wheels causing the truck to jump forward and the engine to nearly stall which stopped all forward progress which allowed the engine to rev back up which caused the truck to jump forward again and – well – I think you get the picture.
-There I was desperately holding on to the wheel while the truck jumped and stopped, jumped and stopped, over and over – throwing dad and I back and forth like jack hammer.
-Making matters worse was that each time we were thrown forward – my foot was still on the accelerator so I was gunning the motor which aggravated the next cycle.
+The rest of his sentence was lost because I did exactly as instructed, and completely popped the clutch, which immediately transferred ALL THE POWER of the engine to the wheels causing the truck to jump forward and the engine to nearly stall which stopped all forward progress which allowed the engine to rev back up which caused the truck to jump forward again and – well – I think you get the picture.
+There I was desperately holding on to the wheel while the truck jumped and stopped, jumped and stopped, over and over – throwing dad and I back and forth like a four wheeled jack hammer.
+Making matters worse was that each time we were thrown forward – my foot was still on the accelerator, so I was gunning the motor which aggravated the next cycle.

 Holy Smokes!
 Where did that all come from and what just happened?
 Dad settled back into his seat and leaned his head back for a rare moment of thanking God he was still alive.

 Once armed with that small detail, the rest of my lesson went really well and in less than 20 minutes, I was ready to test my skills with all four gears, first in that parking lot and then on a few quiet streets back in the ranch area west of the freight line terminal.
 I was a driver!
 An illegal driver, but a driver non-the-less.
 What a morning that had been!